Vinicius-Evangelista-de-Carvalho/Algoritmos-em-PHP/OsAlgoritmos_PHP/README.md

 To Contribute to this repo please take your time to read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.

-## Community Channels

-We're on [Discord](https://discord.gg/c7MnfGFGa6) and [Gitter](https://gitter.im/TheAlgorithms)!
-Community channels are great for you to ask questions and get help.
-Please join us!

 ## List of Algorithms